elixir-europe/elixir-smp-lesson/episodes/stage3_application.md

 ## 2. For each activity, explain why it’s important.

+  :bulb: Covered in previous section

   ### a.
 Documenting how the software can be reliably used by people external to the development group or person

   #### i. to ensure adoption/use of the software outside the original developer

   ### b.
 Providing tests as extensively as possible(ideally through automated processes

   #### i.
 Helps ensure that when something is fixed, it will not break other things or if it does, it will not go unnoticed.

   #### ii.
 Ensure that the documented functionality is stable, as well as identifying potential bugs and/or issues.

   #### iii.
 Essential for reproducibility

   #### iv.
 Enhance the overall trust that the software will work as intended

   ### c.
 Setting up Communication channels

   #### i.
 Users to report any problems or pose questions about usage and documentation

   #### ii. clarifying the process to address issues/bugs

 ## 3. Identify the specific SMP questions that are relevant in this Phase.